 It should go without saying that we all have bodily autonomy.
-With that said, I want to make it clear that nobody has to accept the Coronavirus vaccine if they do not want to.
+I want to make it clear that nobody has to accept the Coronavirus vaccine if they do not want to.
 Accepting the vaccine is an entirely voluntary and individual choice.

 Islington South and Finsbury